kevinolega/callcentertrainingtips/_posts/2021-03-22-2daysweek-plan.md

 Here is my proposed schedule if you can only practice during your rest day.

-I imagine that you can only spend 1-2 hours a day pracicing.
+I imagine that you can only spend 1-2 hours a day practicing.

 Here's my proposed schedule for our six-week module.